vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 Exclude this email address or domain from your external tagging configuration (_Exchange Online mail flow rules_ or _Exchange Online’s External Email Tagging Feature_).
 > You can also use Tenant notifications to change the From address to an internal address.

+### 5: Turn on auditing
+In order for Attack simulation training to have reporting capabilities, auditing needs to be enabled.
+1. Connect to Exchange Online PowerShell
+2. Enable Organization Customization by running: `Enable-OrganizationCustomization`
+3. Then run the following PowerShell command to turn on auditing: `Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true`

 ## Creating an attack simulation training
 After the requirements are set, you can begin creating an attack simulation training in the [Microsoft Defender Portal](https://security.microsoft.com/attacksimulator).
 You have the option to:
 - [Simulate a phishing attack](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/attack-simulation-training-simulations)